Main Content

 “Living-learning communities create an environment where students can seamlessly blend academic engagement with personal connection,” said Dr. Jason Morris, dean of ACU’s Honors College.
 “By surrounding first-year Honors students with peers who share their drive and curiosity, we’re fostering a tight-knit community that supports both academic excellence and personal growth.
 We believe this high-impact higher education practice helps to set a strong foundation for their success, both in college and beyond.”

 Bullock and Wessel Halls are part of a planned Freshman Village, set to be complete by 2030.
-As part of the village, Sewell Theatre is being transformed into a Residence Hall Hub where students can gather and student organizations can meet.
-By 2030, all freshman halls will be grouped along East North 16th Street.
+As part of the village, Sewell Theatre is being transformed into a Residence Hall Hub where students can gather and student organizations can meet, and all freshman halls are grouped along East North 16th Street.

 Learn more about residence life.